Sylvexia/personal_research/11-26 Personal Research.md

 - In posit wrapper, using token pasting for `n_bits, es_val` operation.
 - In `onnx-mlir`
-	- Add our custom pass to main compiler, with input argument.
+	- Add our custom pass to main compiler, with `n_bits, es_val` config
 	- Successfully lowered to `.so`, but there's issue.
 		- Fixed the `krnl.globalOp` name duplication. (dedicated for model weight)
 		- New issue:
 			- Generated function declaration is altered later in `FuncToLLVM` pass
 		- Function declaration generation needs to be revised.

 # Macro-ed wrapper (Proof of Concept)

 Once we have generalized result, we can macro it